stanfordjournalism/stanford-progj-2021/docs/datakit.md

 Some important bits to note:

 * A new git repository has been created on your local machine: `test-project/`
-* A corresponding GitHub project has been created, in this example, at `https://github.com/zstumgoren/test-project`).
+* A corresponding GitHub project has been created, in this example, at `https://github.com/zstumgoren/test-project`.
 This GitHub project is linked to the newly created *local* repository, so that you can easily push local changes back to GitHub.
-* The new GitHub project is private, because we accept the default when prompted.
-We'll generally make our projects private at the outset, although you have the option to later make them public.
+* The new GitHub project is private, because we accepted that as the default when prompted.
+We'll generally create private projects at the outset, although you have the option to later make them public.
-* If you look inside the new `test-project/` folder on your machine, you should see a bunch of initial project files and directories have been created for you.
+* If you look inside the new `test-project/` folder on your machine, you should see a bunch of initial project files and directories have been created.

 If you visit the GitHub project, you would see that these files have been saved to GitHub as well.